rdkcentral/rdk-halif-test-deepsleep_manager/docs/pages/deep-sleep-manager_L3_TestProcedure.md

 #### User Input Required - test01

-**Yes**: User interaction is necessary to trigger deepsleep and trigger wake up (This will be automated later).
+**Yes**: User interaction is required to manually trigger wake-up events from deep sleep for specific wake-up sources.
+(This will be automated later).

 #### Acceptance Criteria - test01

-No tests are skipped, and all wake up sources are being triggered properly
+All supported wake-up sources must be validated and properly trigger the system to wake up from deep sleep

 #### Expected Results - test01

-All wake up sources should wake up properly
+All tested wake-up sources must successfully trigger the system to exit deep sleep without errors or failures.
+Upon waking, the recorded wake-up reason must accurately correspond to the triggered event.

 #### Test Steps - test01